premiss/api/example/README.md

 ### 9. make sure you can also handle multiple delimiters with length longer than one char

-Credits to [Roy Osherove](https://osherove.com/tdd-kata-1) for the kata.
+Credit to [Roy Osherove](https://osherove.com/tdd-kata-1) for the kata.